 - Corporate manslaughter

 - Offences where it is said a person’s driving may have resulted in death (causing death by dangerous driving)

 What is the definition of murder?

 Murder is the most serious offence where the law deals with the death of a person or persons.
-It is not defined by statute, but by common law and is generally understood to be when one person, who otherwise is shown to be of ‘sound mind’, unlawfully and with intention kills another.
+It is not defined by statute, rather by common law.

 The actus reus (all elements of a crime other than state of mind of the defendant) of murder is the unlawful killing of a human being.

 The mens rea (the state of mind of the defendant) of murder is malice aforethought, which is interpreted by the courts as meaning intention to kill.
 However, if the accused is said to have intended to have inflicted grievous bodily harm with intent, but the victim then dies as a result of the assault, it will be said that the defendant is guilty of murder.